I love a fresh and easy salsa, and I rarely buy store-bought. Especially during tomato season.

 Bottom line, try to get the most out of this time of year and take advantage of this treasure of richness.

 Also, most people don't know that tomatoes are a primary dietary source of the antioxidant lycopene which is linked to many health benefits.
 Lycopene has the ability to extinguish free radicals that cause damage to our cells.
-Excessive free radical damage is responsible for the development of heart disease, Alzheimer's disease, and many cancers.
+Excessive free radical damage is responsible for the development of many chronic diseases.

 Tomatoes are also a great source of fiber, vitamin C, potassium, vitamin K and folate (B9).